top of page

 p.s. you are not going to find originals!

-Right, showing how 4 Garand clips fits in neat and snug.
-Although, I tent to alternate which way round they go, they fit more balanced.
-With three of these pouches you actually carry more clips than someone with a M1923 cartridge belt.
+Right, a Rigger Pouch showing how 4 Garand clips fit in neat and snug.
+Although, I tend to alternate which way round they go so they fit more balanced.
+With three of these pouches, you actually carry more clips than someone with a M1923 cartridge belt (12 vs. 10).

 M1-rigger-pouch-garand.jpg